 What is Citizens Against Government Waste (CAGW)?

-CAGW is a private, non-partisan, non-profit organization representing more than one million members and supporters nationwide.
+CAGW is a 501(c)(3) private, nonpartisan, nonprofit organization representing more than 1 million members and supporters nationwide.
 Since its founding in 1984, CAGW has earned a reputation as America's premier taxpayer watchdog organization for exposing countless examples of government waste and safeguarding the interests of taxpayers in Washington.

-CAGW's most famous publication is the annual Congressional Pig Book Summary an exposé that names the names of pork-barrel politicians and their pet projects.
+CAGW's most famous publication is its Congressional Pig Book, an annual exposé that names the names of pork-barrel politicians and lists their pet projects.

-Government WasteWatch is CAGW's monthly dispatch to members of the news media.
-Culled from dense General Accounting Office reports, obscure news items, and the occasional account of a whistleblower, WasteWatcher's stories capture headlines by transforming the dry matter of federal financial management into tales of government ineptitude.
+“WasteWatcher” is CAGW's monthly dispatch to members of the news media.
+Culled from dense General Accounting Office reports, obscure news items, and the occasional account of a whistleblower, “WasteWatcher” stories capture headlines by transforming the dry matter of federal financial management into tales of government ineptitude.

-Founded in 1984 by the late businessman J. Peter Grace and late syndicated columnist Jack Anderson, CAGW is the follow-on organization to President Ronald Reagan's Private Sector Survey on Cost Control, also known as the Grace Commission.
-In 1982, President Reagan directed the Grace Commission to "work like tireless bloodhounds to root out government inefficiency and waste of tax dollars."
+Founded in 1984 by the late businessman J. Peter Grace and late Pulitzer Prize-winning columnist Jack Anderson, CAGW and CCAGW are the legacy of President Ronald Reagan's Private Sector Survey on Cost Control, also known as the Grace Commission.
+In 1982, President Reagan directed members of the Grace Commission to "work like tireless bloodhounds to root out government inefficiency and waste of tax dollars."
 For two years, 161 corporate executives and community leaders led an army of 2,000 volunteers on a waste hunt throughout the federal government.
 Funded entirely by voluntary contributions of $76 million from the private sector, the search cost taxpayers nothing.
 The Grace Commission made 2,478 recommendations which, if implemented, would save $424.4 billion over three years, an average of $141.5 billion a year all without eliminating essential services.
-The 47 volumes and 21,000 pages of the Grace Commission Report constitute a vision of an efficient, well-managed government that is accountable to taxpayers.
-CAGW has worked to make that vision a reality and, in 25 years, has helped save taxpayers $1.04 trillion through the implementation of Grace Commission findings and other recommendations.
+The 47 volumes and 21,000 pages of the Grace Commission Report constituted a vision of an efficient, well-managed government that is accountable to taxpayers.
+CAGW and CCAGW have worked to make that vision a reality and have helped save taxpayers hundreds of billions of dollars through the implementation of Grace Commission findings and other recommendations.

-CAGW does not accept government funds.
-The vast majority of the organization's funding comes from individual contributors around the nation.
-For a more detailed itemization of CAGW's funding, visit the Financial Information page.
+CAGW and CCAGW do not accept government funds.
+The vast majority of the organizations’ funding comes from individual contributors around the nation.
+Additional funding comes from foundations, corporations, and other organizations.
+For a more detailed itemization of CAGW's sources of income, visit the Financial Information page.

 What is pork-barrel spending?

-In conjunction with the bipartisan Congressional Porkbusters Coalition, CAGW has developed seven criteria for identifying pork-barrel spending.
-All of the items in the Congressional Pig Book Summary meet at least one of CAGW's seven criteria, but most satisfy at least two:
+CAGW has developed seven criteria for identifying pork-barrel spending.
+All of the items in the Congressional Pig Book meet at least one of CAGW's seven criteria, but most satisfy at least two:

 - Requested by only one chamber of Congress;